Tantric sex promises the tantalizing possibility of improved sexual connection with your partner, better control during sex and more intense orgasms.

 - Sit with one partner in the other’s lap (facing each other), and both partner’s legs wrapped around the other partner’s waist or torso.

 The third position is the ideal one, but it can take a little practice until you feel stable and secure, so feel free to use positions one or two to start off with.
-Note that there’s no penetration at this point, as tempting as it might be.
+Note that there’s no penetration at this point.

 Once you’re in the starting position, it’s time to focus on your breathing.